top of page

 Re-Mothering Yourself: Steps Toward Healing

-The sacred work is learning to re-mother ourselves:
+The sacred work is learning to re-mother ourselves.
+Here are some steps to guide you:

-• To allow ourselves to be mothered in new ways by spirit, by community, by our own hands.
+• Allow yourself to be mothered in new ways.
+Seek support from spirit, community, and even your own nurturing hands.

-• To speak the words that were never spoken: “You are worthy.
+• Speak the words that were never spoken.
+Remind yourself: “You are worthy.
 You are loved.
 You are enough.”

 The Doorway Beyond the Pain